 In a small bowl, mix all the ingredients together until they are well blended.
 Pour into a small spray bottle and use as needed.
 Be sure and give it a shake before using to help distribute the essential oils better.

-This will make the perfect amount for a 2-ounce spray bottle, which will fit easily into your diaper bag or purse so you can always have it on hand for those trips to the grocery store, restaurant or after playing at the park.
-You can find the bottles in the travel section of most stores and grocery stores or purchase them online.
+This will make the perfect amount for a 12-ounce spray bottle.
+You could also pour it into smaller bottles which will fit easily into your diaper bag or purse so you can always have it on hand for those trips to the grocery store, restaurant or after playing at the park.
+You can find the smaller bottles in the travel section of most stores and grocery stores or purchase them online.

 —Want to label your Essential Oil Hand Sanitizer Spray?
 These Free Printable Canning Jar Labels are the perfect fit for these smaller bottles too!